-The following is an analysis and methodology of the Macdonald-Laurier Institute's Provincial COVID Misery Index.
+The following is an analysis and methodology of the Macdonald-Laurier Institute’s Provincial COVID Misery Index.
+The analysis is relevant to results reported on May 24, 2021, though the methodology remains relevant to the updated PCMI.
 More detailed methodology, which applies principally to the national-level COVID Misery Index, is available here.

 In March 2020, Canada – in line with countries around the world – entered a state of lockdown in an attempt to arrest the transmission of COVID-19.
 For more than a year, our federal and provincial governments have wielded a range of tools to try to keep the disease at bay, with mixed results.